Italian tax aspects of renting Italian real estate – for landlords

 Checklist for renting Italian real estate

-• Consideration of the rules regarding the characteristics of the property to be let and whether these meet the standards required by applicable legislation, classification of the type of letting,
+• Consideration of the rules regarding the characteristics of the property to be let and whether these meet the standards required by applicable legislation, classification of the type of letting;

-• Notice to local authority of commencement of the letting activity and in some case the issue of an identification number (CIR, IUN, CIS)
+• Notice to local authority of commencement of the letting activity and in most cases the issue of an identification number (CIN) to be reported on publicity.
+The CIN is now a legal requirement under national law;

 • Registration at a Regional level of the landlord and the property